space-buzzer/corona-weekly/week3/README.md

 # Hi-tech Buzzer
-This weeks project is a small device that beeps in constant intervals.
-It was originally planned as a prank, after something in my home started beeping with similar properties.
+This week's project is a small device that beeps in constant intervals.
+It was originally planned as an office prank, after something in my home started beeping with similar properties.
 It can also be used as a metronome, a counter, etc.

 In addition to the buzzer we used last week, we're going to use a *rotary encoder* with a switch.
 A rotary encoder is a knob you can rotate, and get information about the direction and step of the rotation, there are also absolute encoders, where the readout is the absolute position.

-The most common example is a volume knob.
+Common uses for knobs (rotary encoders or rotary encoders with potentiometers) are volume controll, light dimmers, etc.
 We will use it as an interval regulator.

-We will build a device, that beeps at a constant interval, and have a rotary encoder to control the interval between beeps: increase or decrease it.
-The switch will be used to turn it on or off.
+We will build a device that beeps at a constant interval, a knob will control the interval between beeps: increase or decrease it.
+The switch button will be used to turn it on or off.

-I can think of many nice extensions to this project:
+I can think of multiple extensions to this project:
-- Use the switch circle between different frequencies to beep
+- Use the knob to circle between different frequencies to beep
 - Add a random jitter to the interval
 - Change the frequency randomly
 - Use the switch to control different patters of beeps (it doesnt have to be a single short beep)